janjbnck/janjbnck/README.md

 </div>
 ```
 # Welcome to my GitHub 👋
 My name is Jan, and I am a **Software Developer** from Hamburg, Germany.
-I am currently doing an **apprenticeship as an IT specialist in application development** at the [Fricke Group](https://fricke.de).
+I am currently completing an **apprenticeship as an IT specialist in application development** at the [Fricke Group](https://fricke.de).

 [Learn More](https://janbiernacik.com)